Copilot Studio Consultant & Developer

 Copilot Studio Agent Types

-Every agent is scoped to your use case, your GCC environment, and your compliance posture.
+Every agent is scoped to your use case, your environment (GCC or commercial M365), and your compliance requirements.

 Citation-Bound Knowledge Agents